91. Class in Session

 No response.

 “It’s funny, really.
 All these years I’ve failed to capture you, I thought it was Josephine that kept eluding me, but it was you, tossing your dice like a seer tossing chicken bones.
 Not even Josephine realizes how critical you were.
 All those little dice rolls and maps and solitaire games.
 You always went to the right place.
-I caught you now is because your goal was to avoid the empire.
+I only caught you now because your goal was to avoid the empire.
 Only I’m not the empire anymore.
 I’m on the run.
 Just like you.”

 Still, Tan only stared.